Escobita/selenium/selenium-core/selenium-website/src/main/rst/04_selenese_commands.rst

 commands.
 Examples of commands which require patterns are **verifyTextPresent**, **verifyTitle**, **verifyAlert**, **assertConfirmation**, **verifyText**, and **verifyPrompt**.
 And as has been mentioned above, link locators can utilize a pattern.
-Patterns allow one to *describe*, via the use of special characters, what text is expected rather than having to specify that text exactly.
+Patterns allow you to *describe*, via the use of special characters, what text is expected rather than having to specify that text exactly.

 There are three types of patterns: *globbing*, *regular expressions*, and *exact*.